deanishe/alfred-workflow/docs/tutorial_2.rst

 Greased lightning: background updates
 -------------------------------------

-All that remains is for our Workflow to provide the blazing fast results Alfred users have come to expect.
+All that remains is for our workflow to provide the blazing fast results Alfred users have come to expect.
 No waiting around for glacial web services for the likes of us.
 As long as we have some posts saved in the cache, we can show those while grabbing an updated list in the background (and notifying the user of